Maroons: Colombia

 In 1529, in what is now Colombia, rebel slaves destroyed Santa Marta.
 Escaped slaves established independent communities along the remote Pacific coast, outside of the reach of the colonial administration.
-At the start of the seventeenth century, a group of runaways had established a palenque on the outskirts of the Magdalena River.
-Eventually, in 1654, the governor of Cartegena de Indias, Don Pedro Zapata, defeated and subdued this community of runaway maroons.
+At the start of the 17th century, a group of runaways had established a palenque on the outskirts of the Magdalena River.
+Eventually, in 1654, the governor of Cartegena de Indias, Don Pedro Zapata, defeated and subdued this community of runaway Maroons.

-In what is now Colombia, in the district of Popayán, the palenque of Castillo was successfully established by runaway slaves.
-In 1732, the Spanish authorities tried to secure peace terms with the maroons of Castillo by inserting a clause requiring them to return runaways, but the rulers of Castillo rejected those terms.
+In what is now the district of Popayán, the palenque of Castillo was successfully established by runaway slaves.
+In 1732, the Spanish authorities tried to secure peace terms with the Maroons of Castillo by inserting a clause requiring them to return runaways, but the rulers of Castillo rejected those terms.
 In 1745, the colonial authorities defeated Castillo, and over 200 African and Indian runaways surrendered.

-The Caribbean coast still sees maroon communities like San Basilio de Palenque, where the creole Palenquero language is spoken.
-This community began at the start of the seventeenth century, when Benkos Biohó led a group of about 30 runaways into the forests, and defeated attempts to subdue them.
+At the start of the 17th century, the Maroon community of San Basilio de Palenque was founded, when Benkos Biohó led a group of about 30 runaways into the forests, and defeated attempts to subdue them.
 Biohó declared himself King Benkos, and his palenque of San Basilio attracted large numbers of runaways to join his community.
-His maroons defeated the first expedition sent against them, killing their leader Juan Gomez.
+His Maroons defeated the first expedition sent against them, killing their leader Juan Gomez.
 The Spanish arrived at terms with Biohó, but later they captured him in 1619, accused him of plotting against the Spanish, and had him hanged.
 But runaways continued to escape to freedom in San Basilio.

-In 1696, the colonial authorities subdued another rebellion there, and again between 1713 and 1717.
-Eventually, the Spanish agreed to peace terms with the palenque of San Basilio, and in 1772, this community of maroons was included within the Mahates district, as long they no longer accepted any further runaways.
+In 1696, the colonial authorities subdued another rebellion in San Basilio de Palenque, and again between 1713 and 1717.
+Eventually, the Spanish agreed to peace terms with the palenque of San Basilio, and in 1772, this community of Maroons was included within the Mahates district, as long they no longer accepted any further runaways.
+The San Basilio community, where the creole Palenquero language is spoken, is one of several that still exist along the Caribbean coast.